ENTRY6 March 2026

 Course Descriptions:

-The Epic course remains the flagstone event for prize money.
-Last Man Standing competitors may compete in the Centurion or Epic but if they fail to reach any of the cuts offs they will be withdrawn from the LMS competition accordingly.
+The Epic course remains the flagstone and only event for prize money.
+Last Man Standing competitors must compete in the Epic but if they fail to reach any of the cuts offs (applies to all riders) they will be withdrawn from the LMS competition accordingly.

 EPIC 125km